Stellacore/peridetic/README.md

 sense.

-For example, negative altitude values with magnitude greater than the ellipsoid's polar radius are not valid geographic coordinates.
+For example, negative altitude values with magnitude greater than the ellipsoid's polar radius are not valid geodetic coordinates.
 To avoid the overhead in testing for such a silly condition, Peridetic assumes the consuming code is sufficiently responsible to avoid this.